Frequently asked

 How does AI discovery work for local venues?

 Conversational AI, answer engines, voice assistants, and recommendation systems summarize and recommend places based on structured, trustworthy information.
-A complete claimed profile gives those systems the facts they need — name, address, categories, amenities, recurring schedule, photos — instead of guessing from scraped fragments.
+A complete claimed profile gives those systems the facts they need — name, address, categories, amenities, recurring schedule, photos — instead of guessing from incomplete information.

 Which systems read ThatEventSite pages?

-Pages are structured to be readable by major search and answer engines, conversational AI, voice assistants, and map / place graphs.
+Pages are structured to be readable by major search and answer engines, conversational AI, voice assistants, and map and place services.
 We don't make specific ranking promises for any third-party system; we provide clean, structured data.

 Why does structured venue data matter?